 Today, Mrs. Reynolds’ gifts have enabled us to support thriving communities—partnering together for equitable health care, education, and economic opportunities for North Carolina residents.
 We center our work around racial equity—to realize the goals Mrs. Reynolds set forth when the Trust was founded, on today’s terms.

-As we approach the Trust’s 75th anniversary this year, we’re reflecting on the Trust’s early work, to better understand how to address the root causes of the issues our founder cared about.
+As we approached the Trust’s 75th anniversary this year, we reflected on the Trust’s early work, to better understand how to address the root causes of the issues our founder cared about.

 To change the system, we need to start with ourselves.